 Arduino LilyPad Pinout

-Arduino Lilypad Pinout are shown in below figure:
+- Arduino Lilypad Pinout is shown in the below figure:

-- There is a candid different between external interrupt pins and PCINT pin.
+- There is a candid difference between external interrupt pins and PCINT pins.
 Former is the dedicated hardware pin used for generating the interrupt while later is the interrupt that can be created on any digital I/O pin.

 - There are 6 PWM tabs on the board, shown by the dashed lines on the pinout image above.
 These PWM pins can also be used as digital I/O pins.

 - Be careful while connecting the power and ground pins of the board.
-The +5V power must be connected to the positive tab on the board and ground tab of the board should be connected to the ground of the power source.
-The reverse connection can cause a severe damage to the board and in worst case scenario your board may stop working all at once.
+The +5V power must be connected to the positive tab on the board and the ground tab of the board should be connected to the ground of the power source.
+The reverse connection can cause severe damage to the board and in a worst-case scenario, your board may stop working all at once.

-- There are two ways to generate regulated +5V power source: Using +5V pin of the Mini USB Adapter or employing another 2.7-5.5V power source using Lithium rechargeable battery.
+- There are two ways to generate a regulated +5V power source: Using a +5V pin of the Mini USB Adapter or employing another 2.7-5.5V power source using a Lithium rechargeable battery.